purescript/package-sets/CONTRIBUTING.md

 - `make setup`: this will setup a test project based on the new package-set
 - `psc-package verify ${your-new-package-name}`

-Once it verifies correctly, you should check in both the Dhall files and the `packages.json`
+Once it verifies correctly check in both the Dhall files and the `packages.json` file.

 You're now ready to commit! 🙂